careport/file-formats/patient-roster.md

 A ZIP code may be formatted either as a 5-digit ZIP or a hypenated ZIP+4.
 So, `12201` and `12201-7050` are both valid.

+#### <a name="tag-details"></a>Tags

+You may provide up to 10 tags for each row in the CSV.
+CarePort will assign these tags as attributions for the patient identified in the row.
+Attributions enable end users to segment patient populations in searches, reports, and alerts.